16 Days Mt.Kailash Tour Lhasa to Mt.Everest Mt.Kailash Tibet Group Tour

 1.Tibet Travel Permit;

-You will need a Tibet Entry Permit.
+You will need a Tibet Travel Permit.
 Its cost is included in the tour quotation.
 Send your passport and China visa copies to us 20 days in advance, and we will apply for your permit once you book a Tibetan tour with us.
 In our experience, we can virtually guarantee to get your permit during times when Tibet is open to foreign travelers.

 2.Accommodation